jamesplease/redux-resource/docs/introduction/similar-projects.md

 concurrent requests of the same type that are in flight, whereas resourceful-redux tracks all requests separately.

-However, it does provide action creators out of the box for you, whereas resourceful-redux does not provide action creators at the moment.
+It does provide action creators out of the box for you, while resourceful-redux does not provide action creators at the moment.

-In addition, redux-json-api requires that your backend adhere to JSON API.
+In addition, redux-json-api requires that your backend adhere to [JSON API](http://jsonapi.org/).
 Although resourceful-redux does not provide a complete integration with JSON API out of the box, the plugin system would enable you to add more features such as relationship support.